krzychb/toit-samples/climate-tft/README.md

 Now check if the motion sensor is working.
 If you wave your hand in front to the PIR the TFT screen should turn on.
 The code to read the sensor and control the TFT is quite simple.

-First, backlight GPIO is configured as output and PIR GPIO is configured as input.
+First, backlight GPIO is configured as output and PIR GPIO is configured as an input.

 ``` python